yasinderu/node-rabbitmq/README.md

 5. MySQL
 6. Firebase

+### Project config

+All of the configuration in the app should stored in `.env` file.
+You can refer to `.env.sample` file and create a new `.env` file on your local.

 ### Firebase

-Since this service is integrating firebase for sending FCM message, it requires firebase service account config that is stored in .env file.
-For the purpose of demo, this service uses the author's service account configuration.
-You can use your own firebase service account config.
+Since this service is integrating firebase for sending FCM message, it requires firebase service account config that is stored in `.env` file.
+For the purpose of demo, you need to use your own service account.

 ### FCM